pavelnovel/web/content/_index.md

 draft: false
 ---

-Hello and welcome to my website!
-I'm Pavel Konoplenko.
-I built this website myself with some creativity and AI.
-You'll find out what you need about me here.
+Hello and welcome!
+I'm *Pavel Konoplenko*.
+Here you'll some more about me and to my thoughts.

+I write about marketing, business, and philosophy.

+In the 15 years, I've developed my own own perspectives that others have found heplful.
+These thoughts are not meant to be correct

 ## My Story
 I'm an writer, marketer, philosopher, founder, dad.
 I'm curious by nature, and maybe also curious by design.